mccormick-wooden/glade/SpaceCowboys_Glade_README.md

 ### Training Scene
 - SwordEnemy can't do damage to player
 - SwordEnemy doesn't track the player
-- Pausing during the training scene breaks the dialogue interaction

 ### Level 1 Scene
 - Bridges connecting the mesas in the terrain cannot be traversed by walking/running
 - Bridges can be crossed by spamming the attack button (RB)
-- Game can't yet be won

 ## Manifest